markh-de/KiVar/README.md

 _Note:_ The same rules apply for aspect and choice names.
 E.g., the rule `'Aspect Name' 'Choice One'('Value One') Choice\ Two(Value\ Two)` is valid.

-_Note:_ When separating parts using the space character (rule definition sections or choice definition arguments), one or more space chacters may be used per separation.
+_Note:_ When separating parts using the space character (rule definition sections or choice definition arguments), one or more space characters may be used per separation.

 ##### Constraints